 - Engineering internships: Gore is primarily seeking students majoring in areas such as chemical engineering, mechanical engineering, materials science, bioengineering/biomedical engineering and electrical engineering.

-- Manufacturing operations internships: Gore is seeking students majoring in areas such as industrial engineering, operations management and supply chain.
+- Manufacturing operations internships: Gore is seeking students majoring in areas such as industrial/manufacturing engineering, operations management, supply chain and business information systems.

 - Automation controls internships: Occasionally we seek students majoring in electrical engineering, electro-mechanical engineering and electrical engineering technology.